Middle Primary News

 Although we know that many pupils tell their parents all about what they having been studying and doing at school, not every child is so forthcoming.
 Therefore so that you all know what your child has been up to in the last term and what plans there are for next term, you can now visit this new page providing the latest news from the Middle Primary Class.
 This page is updated each term.

-If you have any specific queries concerning this class or your child please speak to or email the class leader Alison.
+If you have any specific queries concerning this class or your child please speak to or email the form tutor, Maggie.

 Autumn Term 2019